Drive

 This removes the need for a conventional alternator and separate starter motor, saving weight, and brings the ability to give the petrol engine a boost under acceleration.
 Mild hybrids with starter-generators also commonly include engine start/stop technology, which operates far more smoothly than start/stop systems in cars with conventional starter motors.

-Recent mild hybrid cars in Australia include the Suzuki Swift, Mazda3, Mercedes-Benz C 200 and Toyota HiLux 48V.
+Mild hybrid cars in Australia include the Suzuki Swift, Mazda3, Mercedes-Benz C200 and Toyota HiLux 48V.

-Range-extender (or REx) hybrids only have an electric motor driving the wheels, but they carry an on-board small petrol engine that is there solely as an electricity generator to recharge the battery pack.
+Range-extender EVs (REEV – but also known as EREV for Extended Range EV) are hybrids that only have an electric motor driving the wheels, but they carry an on-board compact petrol engine that is there solely as an electricity generator to recharge the battery pack.

 Do plug-in hybrids charge while you drive?

-Yes, they ‘self-charge’ in that the petrol engine sends power to charge the battery pack, while energy from braking is captured and stored as electricity.
-Some PHEVs can also charge the battery all the way up while driving.
+Yes, the petrol engine can be used to charge the battery pack, while energy from braking is captured and stored as electricity.
+Some PHEVs can also charge the battery all the way up while driving, but that increases fuel consumption significantly.
 You can also then choose to run in petrol/electric hybrid mode and save the charged battery for later.

 Which plug-in hybrid has the longest range?